Sonakshi To Priyanka: Most Avid Travellers Of 2024

 Parineeti Chopra

-Parineeti Chopra has once again proved her mettle as an actor with her last release 'Chamkila', alongside Diljit Dosanjh.
+Parineeti Chopra has once again proved her mettle as an actor with her last release Chamkila, alongside Diljeet Dosanjh.
 After this, she tied the knot with politician Raghav Chadha and ever since then the actress has been living in a suitcase.
 Her social media is also full of such lively posts, giving a sneak peek into her travel diaries.
-Recently, the 'Kesari' star dropped a clip on her Instagram handle from her Delhi trip.
+Recently, the Kesari star dropped a clip on her Insta handle from her Delhi trip.
 She was seen sitting inside a cozy blanket, making the most of her downtime.
-As she recently started vlogging, Parineeti also uploaded her first-ever travel vlog.
+As she recently started vlogging, Parineeti also uploaded her first ever travel vlog.

 The photograph had her wearing a white crop top, paired with a clean white button-down shirt and washed denim trousers.
 Her rugged look was tied up with a white bandana.